 Ryan's live performances showcase his ability to craft songs with unforgettable melodies and lyrics that read like poetry and intertwine them with his natural ability to connect with his audience on a personal level.

 Michael Hahn of Unsung Audio writes that Ryan's music is "Cinematic in scale.
 An escape from the real world that brings you a greater appreciation of the present moment.
-He is true natural songwriter".
+He is a true natural songwriter".

 Interview with Annie Layne on an East Coast boring snow day.